-“Prevention is better than cure,” says Phil Thorpe, Director at S-Tech Insurance Services Ltd, sister company of Alan Boswell Group.
+“Prevention is better than cure,” says Phil Thorpe, Client Director at Alan Boswell Group.
 “And there is a plentiful supply of information out there regarding the ever-increasing risks and how to minimise them by continually upgrading computer systems.”

 You’ll probably remember the full page adverts British Airways placed in newspapers to apologise for the data breach that affected about 380,000 transactions – it compromised personal and financial details of passengers who made bookings over a particular 15-day window.

 As cyber-attacks and data breaches make the headlines, Phil Thorpe stresses the importance of Cyber Liability Insurance and the risks your business may be facing.

 First and foremost, it’s about getting appropriate safeguards such as encryption, password protection and firewalls in place; installing anti-virus software from a trusted provider; and regularly updating operating systems and software to avoid vulnerabilities.
 It’s worth maintaining secure data back-ups as well, just in case the worst should happen.